 With the arrival of Summer, dog training classes have shut-down for two months.
 There are some crazy people who will still train in 40ºC, but I’m not one of them.
 So rather than reporting on our current progress/strategies, I thought I would share a little tale of my early training exploits with my beautiful Finnish Lapphund girl, Makea.
 Makea is now five years old and one of three (very noisy) dogs in our household.

 I’ve been training my two primitive dogs (a Finnish Spitz and a Finnish Lapphund) for a couple of years now.
 We have had many successes and failures.
 We’ve had frustration and tears of joy.
 Just this past week, my little Finkie (short for Finnish Spitz), Ama, achieved her first obedience title (Rally Novice).
-Yay, go Ama!
-I have often felt the urge to document my experiences in training this tricky and wonderful breed, so I thought I would include my experiences in my blog (under the category All My Trials – Dog Training Karma).
+[Update: this is ancient history now.
+We are no longer attending classes or participating in dog sports.]
 Read more

 Whoever said dogs give unconditional love, never had a Finnish Lapponian Dog (Finnish Lapphund as we know them in the English-speaking world) or a Finnish Spitz.
 Anyway, here is my cartoon celebrating unconditional love between (wo)man and dog.
 The drawing needs work, but you’ll get the general idea.
 Life is never boring with this pair.